Jerrymzl99/DBA_Kmeans_Knn/README.md

 # DBA_Kmeans_Knn
-the inplement of dtw barycenter averaging with knn and kmeans
+the implement of dtw barycenter averaging with knn and kmeans